 Research should be published in peer-reviewed journals.
 Although it is difficult to set minimum research standards for the MS and PhD degrees, high quality should be maintained in all cases.
 It is incumbent upon your major professor and your GAC to ensure your selected research program is of high-quality and deserves awarding of credits for research and thesis/dissertation in fulfillment of the degree requirements.
-As a guideline, an MS thesis should result in the production of at least one peer-reviewed publication and a PhD dissertation should result in two or more publications.
 It is in your best interest, and the Department's, to publish research results with minimal delay.
 Therefore, manuscripts emanating from thesis or dissertation research are expected to be submitted to your GAC before or at the time the completed thesis/dissertation is submitted.